Capitalisk/capitalisk-dex/README.md

-# lisk-dex
+# capitalisk-dex
-Decentralized exchange module for the Lisk network.
-Note that lisk-dex is a community project and is not affiliated with Lightcurve or Lisk Foundation.
+Decentralized exchange module for the Capitalisk network.

 ## DEX protocol